-This Court should reject the intervenor States' invocation of the equal-sovereignty doctrine.
+This Court should reject the petitioner States' invocation of the equal-sovereignty doctrine.
 The States misunderstand the origins and evolution of that doctrine and seek a result that is hostile to-not respectful of-state sovereignty.

-A. The Equal-Sovereignty Doctrine Does Not Require Congress to Treat All States the Same for All Purposes.
+A. The Equal-Sovereignty Doctrine Does Not Require Congress To Impose Identical Restrictions On Every State.

-The intervenor States suggest (Motion 6) that the doctrine of equal sovereignty requires Congress and the federal government to treat all 50 States the same in legislation and regulations, regardless of the purpose of the legislation or regulation and regardless of relevant differences among States.
+The State petitioners argue (Br.
+22) that the doctrine of equal sovereignty prohibits Congress and the federal government from treating States differently in ways that "unequally burden the States' sovereign authority," regardless of the purpose of the legislation or regulation.

 That argument has no basis in the Constitution, let alone the history and evolution of the equal-sovereignty doctrine.

-1. The United States Constitution does not mention the equal-sovereignty doctrine.
+The United States Constitution does not mention the equal-1. sovereignty doctrine.
 Although some of Congress's enumerated powers include a command of "uniform[ity]," U.S. Const. art.
 I, § 8, cl.
 1; id. cl.
 4, even those provisions do not require strictly equal treatment of States by Congress.
 See, e.g., United States v.
 Ptasynski, 462 U.S. 74, 80, 82, 84 (1983) (holding that the Constitution's command that "all Duties, Imposts and Excises shall be uniform throughout the United States" neither "require[s] Congress to devise a tax that falls equally or proportionately on each State" nor "prohibit[s] all geographically defined classifications"); Blanchette v.
 Conn.
 Gen. Ins.
-Corps., 419 U.S. 102, 156, 159 (1974) (holding that the Constitution's command that "Laws on the subject of Bankruptcies" be "uniform" "throughout the United States" "does not deny

-Congress the power to take into account differences that exist between different parts of the country, and to fashion legislation to resolve geographically isolated problems").
-And the enumerated power at issue here-Congress's power "To regulate Commerce . . . among the several States," U.S. Const. art.
+Corps., 419 U.S. 102, 156, 159 (1974) (holding that Constitution's command that "Laws on the subject of Bankruptcies" be "uniform" "throughout the United States" "does not deny Congress the power to take into account differences that exist between different parts of the country, and to fashion legislation to resolve geographically isolated problems").
+But the enumerated power at issue here-Congress's power "To regulate Commerce . . . among the several States," U.S. Const. art.
 I, § 8, cl.
-3-includes no such command of uniformity.
+3-includes no such qualifying uniformity command.
+See, e.g., Sec'y of Agric. v.
+Cent.
+Roig Refin.
+Co., 338 U.S. 604, 616 (1950) (power is not subject to "requirements of geographic uniformity"); Currin v.
+Wallace, 306 U.S. 1, 14 (1939) (rejecting contention that "lack of uniformity in the exercise of the commerce power renders the action of Congress invalid").

-The Supreme Court has nevertheless held, as the intervenor States correctly point out (Motion 6), that "the States in the Union are coequal sovereigns under the Constitution," PPL Mont., LLC v.
+The Supreme Court has held that "the States in the Union are coequal sovereigns under the Constitution," PPL Mont., LLC v.
 Montana, 565 U.S. 576, 591 (2012), entitled to the benefits of the "fundamental principle of equal sovereignty," Nw.
 Austin, 557 U.S. at 203.
 The Court has made clear, however, that the equal-sovereignty doctrine does not require Congress to treat all States equally in all circumstances.
 Rather, the doctrine is an expression of federalism, confirming that Congress may act only pursuant to its enumerated powers and not in contravention of the powers reserved to the States.